icecube/charon/production/README.md

 ------------------------------------------------
-Files are saved in ./location/ with name channel_mass_seed_location_process-#.dat where 0-nue
+Files are saved in ./location/ with name channel_mass_seed_location_process-#.dat where

+0-nue

 1-nue_bar

 2-numu

 3-numu_bar

 4-nutau

 5-nutau_bar

-and the first column is energy is GeV. "mass" here is either DM mass or mediator mass depending on the type.
+The first column is energy is GeV.
+"mass" here is either DM mass or mediator mass depending on the type.

 Generated tables are in ./data with name channel_mass.dat with 10000000 events in form

 |Enu|nu-e|nu-e-bar|nu-mu|nu-mu-bar|nu-tau|nu-tau-bar|

 Only fluxes at the production here.
 The flux is dN/dx or dN/dlogx per annihilation/decay depending on the way of binning.